brian-team/brian2/docs_sphinx/user/equations.rst

 *constant*
   this means the parameter will not be changed during a run.
 This allows optimizations in state updaters.
 This can only qualify parameters.
+*constant over dt*
+  this means that the subexpression will be only evaluated once at the beginning of the time step.
+This can be useful to e.g. approximate a non-linear term as constant over a time step in order to use the ``linear`` numerical integration algorithm.
+It is also mandatory for subexpressions that refer to stateful functions like ``rand()`` to make sure that they are only evaluated once (otherwise e.g. recording the value with a `StateMonitor` would re-evaluate it and therefore not record the same values that are used in other places).
+This can only qualify subexpressions.
 *shared*
   this means that a parameter or subexpression is not neuron-/synapse-specific but rather a single value for the whole `NeuronGroup` or `Synapses`.
 A shared